 The 2010 LTIP program awards have an aggregate grant date fair value, adjusted for estimated forfeitures, of \$7.2 million for the one-year program, \$14.8 million for the two-year program and \$23.0 million for the three-year program.
 Both the 2011-2013 LTIP program and 2012-2014 LTIP program have aggregate grant date fair values of \$35.0 million, adjusted for estimated forfeitures.
 The 2013-2015 LTIP program has an aggregate grant date fair value of \$33.5 million, adjusted for estimated forfeitures.
-The 2013-2015 LTIP program has an aggregate grant date fair value of \$33.5 million, adjusted for estimated forfeitures.
 Grant date fair values were estimated based upon the results of a Monte Carlo model, and the resulting expense will be recorded regardless of whether the TSR performance measures are achieved, if the required service is delivered.
 The grant date fair values are being amortized into expense over the period from the grant date to the date at which the awards, if any, become vested.

 Restricted Stock.
-The Compensation Committee awarded an aggregate of 107,528 shares of restricted stock to employees on February 25, 2013, April 1, 2013 and June 6, 2013 under the Plan, at a fair market value of \$157.37 per share, \$159.32 per share and \$166.56 per share, respectively.
-On May 14, 2013, our non-employee Directors were awarded 3,487 shares of restricted stock under the Plan at a fair market value of \$179.23 per.
-The fair market value of the restricted stock awarded on February 25, 2013, April 1, 2013 and June 6, 2013 is being recognized as expense over the three-year vesting service period.
-The fair market value of the restricted stock awarded on May 14, 2013 to our non-employee Directors is being recognized as expense over the one-year vesting service period.
+The Compensation Committee awarded an aggregate of 107,528 shares of Simon Property restricted stock to employees on February 25, 2013, April 1, 2013 and June 6, 2013 under the Plan, at a fair market value of \$157.37 per share, \$159.32 per share and \$166.56 per share, respectively.
+On May 14, 2013, Simon Property's non-employee Directors were awarded 3,487 shares of restricted stock under the Plan at a fair market value of \$179.23 per share.
+The fair market value of the Simon Property restricted stock awarded on February 25, 2013, April 1, 2013 and June 6, 2013 is being recognized as expense over the three-year vesting service period.
+The fair market value of the restricted stock awarded on May 14, 2013 to Simon Property's non-employee Directors is being recognized as expense over the one-year vesting service period.
+In accordance with our partnership agreement, we issued an equal number of units to Simon Property that are subject to the same vesting conditions as the restricted stock.

 Other Compensation Arrangements.
-On July 6, 2011, in connection with the execution of an employment agreement, the Compensation Committee granted David Simon, our Chairman and CEO, a retention award in the form of 1,000,000 LTIP units.
+On July 6, 2011, in connection with the execution of an employment agreement, the Compensation Committee granted David Simon, Simon Property's Chairman and CEO, a retention award in the form of 1,000,000 LTIP units.
 The award vests in one-third increments on July 5th of 2017, 2018 and 2019, subject to continued employment.
 The grant date fair value of the retention award was \$120.3 million which is being recognized as expense over the eight-year term of his employment agreement on a straight-line basis.